emipa606/WikiRim/README.md

 Supports every thing any mod adds.
 The perfect companion for navigating those complex mods.

 Conflicts/Bugs/Suggestions
-You lot never bothered following instructions for this before so might as well replace it with a statement pointing out AGAIN that this isn&apos;t supported anymore, no more updates, dead, finito, perished.
+You lot never bothered following instructions for this before so might as well replace it with a statement pointing out AGAIN that this isn't supported anymore, no more updates, dead, finito, perished.

 Credits:
 1.0/1.1 Update by Neronix17